andrei-punko/cv/CV/Andrei_Punko_CV_(eng).md

 - Able to use Unix command line in scope of usual backend tasks
 - Have knowledge of common algorithms and data structures
 - Able to cover code with wide range of tests: unit / functional / performance
+- Have some experience in math, physics and numerical modeling
 - Likes clean & tested code, refactoring, writes documentation

 ## Contacts